msft-davidlee/contoso-exchange-matching-engine/README.md

 ![CD Apps workflow](https://github.com/msft-davidlee/contoso-exchange-matching-engine/actions/workflows/cdapps.yml/badge.svg)

 # Introduction
-This repo contains a Exchange Matching engine demo on New Single Order made via FIX protocol with multicast broadcast to Market Data Recipients running on Azure VMs (Infrastruture-as-a-service).
-It is build to suit our specific use case today around New Single Order (buy and sell) via FIX 4.4 protocol and there are 2 market data recipients are listening for the executed order over UDP multicast.
-The architecture of the demo is NOT representative of how an Exchange Matching engine should be designed and run on Azure and does not speak to how we would recommand a cloud native architecture.
-Instead, it is designed to speak to key topics of DevOps CI/CD practices, and Operational monitoring & reporting, which are aligned with specific Azure and GitHub services.
+This repo contains an Exchange Matching engine demo on New Single Order made via FIX 4.4 protocol with UDP multicast broadcast to Market Data Recipients running on Azure VMs (Infrastruture-as-a-service).
+The architecture here is NOT representative of how an Exchange Matching engine should be designed and run on Azure and does not speak to how we would recommand a cloud native architecture including network configuration.
+Any metrics shown in the demo should not be considered as how an Exchange would perform in terms of latency.
+Instead, it is designed to speak to key topics around DevOps CI/CD practices, and Operational monitoring & reporting, which are aligned with specific Azure and GitHub services.

 ![Architecture](/docs/TradingPlatformDemo.png)